adryeeel/42Cursus/README.md

 ## 🏅 Achievements

-- 🍇 **Participation in Sogrape Hackathon**: Our team joined the Sogrape Hackathon and created an automated system for gathering data and displaying it dynamically.
+- 🍇 **Participation in Sogrape Hackathon**: Our team joined the Sogrape Hackathon and created an automated system for scrapping data and displaying it dynamically on web dashboard.
 The system serves as a centralized platform for Sogrape employees, making it easier for them to access both raw data and important metrics.
 It helps streamline the monitoring and analysis of online store prices.